Europe weakness hits Ryanair profits

-DUBLIN Ryanair (RYA.I), Europe's biggest budget airline, undershot analyst forecasts with a profit slide of 29 percent in the three months to June as it grappled with a toxic mix of austerity, recession and stubbornly high fuel prices.
+DUBLIN Ryanair, Europe's biggest budget airline, undershot analyst forecasts with a profit slide of 29 percent in the three months to June as it grappled with a toxic mix of austerity, recession and stubbornly high fuel prices.

 The Dublin-based airline, which is waiting to hear whether EU regulators will approve its takeover of Aer Lingus AER.I, said the weak economic outlook for Europe would continue to restrain fare growth for the rest of the year.